voi-jankowski/e-commerce-back-end/README.md

 ## Description

 The project creates a comprehensive back-end for an e-commerce website.
+It was built with Node.js, Express.js, Sequelize and MYSQL database.

 ## Table of Contents